 International Poets (not living in the US)

-At the top of the first page please enter author’s name, address, telephone, and email address.
+- At the top of the first page enter your name, address, telephone, and email address.
 Make sure to include the topic and title of the piece.
 Without this information, we cannot get back to you if we use the piece.

 We will contact you only if your piece is selected.
 Because our choices are determined by our need for balance and diversity, we cannot include all the good pieces we receive.